fsereno/portfolio/README.md

 - Please ensure you have Docker installed and running.
 - Open your preferred command line:

-> Launch the production environment
+Launch the production environment

 ```shell
 $ docker compose up
 ```
+##### This will:
+- Pull all images from Docker Hub.
+- Spin up all services in containers.
+- The application will be available at: http://localhost/

-> To run one of the following specific Docker tasks
+To run one of the following specific Docker tasks
 - analysis
 - create
 - dev